davidjohnbaker1/modelingMelodicDictation/README.md

 * 20 minute figured out how to string audio files together, began to build main loop; DB
 * 120 minute coded main loop 2018-03-15; DB
 * 240 minutes finished first draft, few things to spruce up Friday morning 2018-03-15; DB
+* 120 minutes clean code, make stimuli 2018-04-03; DB

 ## Stuff I said I would do then did

 * Migrate experimental draft to this repo
 * Figure out fancy way to have melodies loaded
 * Write section on melody selection
+* Experiment line to see if they have done this melody before
+* Change berkowitz spelling
+* add in R line script that removes current berkowitz before making new corpus
+* You will set up with chords changing at level of beat, then two bars for free